Package Project Steps

 - Upload the digital artifacts from your package design as well as an image of your physical package on your padlet.
 Reflect on what did you enjoy and what did you find challenging about this project.
 Be thorough and specific.

-- Complete a T2 self-assessment and return to Ms. Wilkens
+- Complete a T2 self-assessment, write a goal for T3 and return to Ms. Wilkens

 - Try out Augmented reality coloring pages with Quiver.
 Take a screenshot of something you did in Quiver and upload to your padlet.